 If your friend wants to talk to you about their self-harm, listen to them without judgement.
 Offer to help them find support, but remember that they’re in control of their decisions.
 Don’t try to force them to stop self-harming if they’re not ready to.
 Don't ignore their injuries or focus on them too much: for example, don't ask to see their injuries if they don't want to show you.

 Remember to take care of yourself too.
 Contact some of the organisations listed below if you need support.

 Mind has more tips on supporting someone who self-harms.

 Further information and resources

-Alumina is a free online self-harm support group for young people aged 14-19.
+Alumina (previously Self Harm UK) is a free online self-harm support group for young people aged 14-19.

 Harmless supports people who self-harm and their families and friends.